rudyjcruz831/mathSheets/README.md

 	$ docker exec -it contianerID /bin/sh
 2. Second enter command to go into DB with user:user and password: password
 	$ psql -h 0.0.0.0 -p 5432 -d post_database -U user_post --password

+## models

+this one is one of the best open AI models:  "text-davinci-002"